 Never one for conflict, Ringo dedicates one verse to each former bandmate, but with telling variations that speak volumes about their post-breakup relationships.
 When addressing John, Ringo confidently sings, "I know he's going to play with me."

 George receives similar treatment, as Ringo notes, “he’s always in town playing for you with me."
-But when it comes to Paul, Ringo's language becomes tentative "I hope he's going to play with me".
+But when it comes to Paul, Ringo's language becomes tentative "I wonder if he’ll play with me".
 This is a powerful acknowledgment of the strain between Paul and the others at that time.

 Of course, it was Ringo, the steady peacemaker, who extended the olive branch.
 He reminds us that true connection doesn't require sameness; it flourishes through understanding and accepting differences, and offering forgiveness and reconciliation when needed.